JK Insurance Brokers

 Who is it suitable for?

-Any partnership where the loss of a partner could threaten continuity
+Any partnership where the loss of a partner could threaten business continuity or force dissolution

-Partnerships where partners want to protect their families' interests
+Partnerships where partners want to ensure their family receives a fair value for their share

 Key Benefits

-Ensures surviving partners can buy out a deceased partner's share
+Gives surviving partners the funds to buy a deceased partner's share at a fair value

-Provides the deceased's estate with a fair value for their share
+Provides the deceased's estate with a fair cash value for their share

 Tax Considerations